Coordinate conjunctions (en, maar, of, want)

 Je bespreekt met een collega wat jullie morgen eten en drinken tijdens werk.

-(You and a colleague discuss what you will eat and drink at work tomorrow.)
+(You discuss with a colleague what you will eat and drink tomorrow during work.)

 Discuss

 • Wat eet en drink jij normaal bij het ontbijt, en waarom?
-(What do you usually eat and drink for breakfast, and why?)
+(What do you normally eat and drink for breakfast, and why?)

 • Wat wil jij morgen als avondeten, en wat wil je niet?
 Waarom?
 Gebruik 'maar' of 'want'.
-(What would you like for dinner tomorrow, and what would you prefer not to have?
+(What do you want for dinner tomorrow, and what do you not want?
 Why?
-Use 'maar' or 'want'.)
+Use 'but' or 'because'.)

 Useful words and phrases